autohack/Flash/README.md

 ---
 # Installation

-The project is not complete yet.
-When it will be finished *.exe or *.app file will be made available.
+  *.exe or *.app file will be  available for game.

 ---